PennLINC/cs_dsi/replication/step2p7a_perm_streamlines.md

 - very quick
 - checks:
     - csv file should be identical with Hamsi's
-    - the structure of csv file table should make sense
+    - the structure of csv file table should make sense - see my excel sheet of my sanity checks
         - covering subjects, sessions, acq (for cs-dsi), etc
+        - "shapes" of the output table

+# step 2. make tidy data
+- main script: `code/make_tidydata_streamlines_replication.py`
+- very quick, directly run in interactive node

+----------- OLD ------------
 # step 2.
 Concat tracks' results
 TODO: after having an minor fix of argument by Hamsi in main branch